 All markers and monuments shall be constructed of bronze, granite or marble.
 The bottom bed of all bases and markers shall be cut level and true.

 No monument or marker will be delivered to the cemetery without the proper paperwork.
-See Section VII.-E. for description of paperwork.
+(See Section 7 for description of paperwork.)

 No monument or marker will be delivered to the cemetery until the foundation is completed and the contractor is ready to proceed with the work of erection.